olebole/irafdoc/doc/proto.imcntr.rst

   <p>
-  Given the approximate coordinates of the center of an object, (x_init, y_init), IMCNTR will compute a more accurate center using the algorithms described in the Kitt Peak publication <tt>"Stellar Magnitudes from Digital Images"</tt> under the Mountain Photometry Code section.
+  Given the approximate coordinates of the center of an object, (x_init, y_init), IMCNTR will compute a more accurate center using the algorithms described in the Kitt Peak publication <span style="font-family: monospace;">"Stellar Magnitudes from Digital Images"</span> under the Mountain Photometry Code section.
 Briefly, this algorithm computes the sum of all the rows and the sum of all the columns in the extraction box.
-These are called <tt>"marginal distributions"</tt>.
+These are called <span style="font-family: monospace;">"marginal distributions"</span>.
 The center in x (column value) is then the center of gravity of the row marginal, and the center in y is the center of gravity of the column marginal.
   If the resultant x or y center value deviates from the original input